Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Oh yes,' there was a pause.
 'I was going to say how nice your boots looked.'

-'You'll want your cloak back,' she said, sliding it off her shoulders and immediately feeling the bite of the cold night air.
+'You'll want your dressing gown back,' she said, sliding it off her shoulders and immediately feeling the bite of the cold night air.

 'You may keep it,' said Albus, his deep voice warm in the chilliness, Minerva looked up at him, about to protest and froze.
 Sparkling blue eyes held hers as his hands reached out and lifted the cloak back onto her shoulders, for a moment his hands brushed her bare shoulders, skin to skin.
 She took a sharp breath, feeling every nerve in her body suddenly burn, goosebumps raise and the hairs on the back of her neck prickle.